|

 to the vessel's arrival, both the local authorities and the EMC

-condition is accessed.
+condition.
 After the local authorities issue

 the necessary permissions, a team of certified experts

-identifies hazardous substances and plans their removal.
+identifies hazardous substances and plans their removal and disposal.

-After the pre-cleaning of the vessel is completed, the
+Following the pre-cleaning of the vessel the main dismantling operations commence.

-The dismantling of vessels starts from their superstructure
+The dismantling of a vessel starts from the pre-cleaning of the superstructure

-of the vessel and place them in specialized concrete-paved zones, where
+of the vessel and place them in specialized concrete-paved zones, where the

-then reduced to marketable sizes using a cobination of cold and hot cutting methods (LEYAL is the only ship recycling
+reduced to marketable sizes using a cobination of cold and hot cutting methods (LEYAL is the only ship recycling

-company in Turkey to employ large scale mobile hydraulic shears) and categorized based
+facility in Turkey to employ large scale mobile hydraulic shears) and categorized based

-bring the keel to a dedicated zone on the shore, where
+from the upper vessel, the keel is moved to a dedicated zone where

-the remainder of the vessel is dismantled following
+the remainder of the vessel is dismantled in a safe and environemally controlled manner.
+The absence of an intertidal zone

-defined borders between the dry land work areas and
+means that there are clearly defined borders between the dry land work areas allowing the efficeint use of containment systems,

 |